moosetechnology/moosetechnology.github.io/_drafts/2025-03-26-visitor-external-grammar.md

 But less fortunately, there are very few different nodes in a Tree-Sitter AST.
 Actually, all the nodes are instances of `TSNode`.
-So the "subroutine\_declaration\_statement", "block", "expression\_statement", "return\_expression",... are all of the same class, which is not very useful for a visitor.
+So the "subroutine\_declaration\_statement", "block", "expression\_statement", "return\_expression",... of our example are all of the same class, which is not very useful for a visitor.

 This happens quite often.
 For example a parser dumping an AST in XML format will contain mostly XMLElements.
 If it is in JSON, they are all "objects" without any native class specification in the format. :unamused:

-Fortunatel,y because people building ASTs know that there are different types of node, they usually put inside, a property with an indication.
+Fortunately, people building ASTs usually put inside a property with an indication of the type of each node.
 For Tree-Sitter, this is the "type" property.
 Every `TSnode` has a `type` which is what is displayed in the screenshot above.

+How can we use this to help visiting the AST in a meaningfull way (from a visitor point a view)?
 We have no control on the `accept:` method in `TSNode`, it will always call `visitNode:`.
 But we can add an extra indirection to call different visiting methods according to the `type` of the node.

 So, our visitor will inherit from `TSVisitor` but it will override the `visitNode:` method.
-The new method will take the `type` of the node, build a method name from it, and call the method with the node.
+The new method will take the `type` of the node, build a visiting method name from it, and call the method on the node.

-Let's decide that all our methods will be called "visitPerl<some-type>".
+Let's decide that all our visiting methods will be called "visitPerl\<some-type\>".
 For example for a "block", the method will be `visitPerlBlock:`, for a "return_expression" it will be `visitPerlReturn\_expression:".

 This is very easily done in Pharo with this method: